Moody's upgrade drives Irish five-year yields to record low

 Standards and Poor's and Fitch rate Irish debt three notches

-while Fitch, scheduled to give an update in a month's time, has
+last year while Fitch, which is scheduled to give an update in a

 CLOSING IN ON FRANCE